Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

 Junction asymmetry could also lead to an offset between the maximum dephasing time and the qubit symmetry point.
 To see this, one could define another effective $Z$-flux bias $\Phi_{\tilde{z}}$, such that the symmetry point in $\Phi_{\tilde{z}}$ is independent of $\Phi_x$.
 This means

 where $F$ is given by Eq.~\ref{eq:Asymmetry} when the $X$-loop inductance is negligible.
-Then it can be shown that the noise correlation coefficient between $\Phi_{\tilde{z}}$ and $\Phi_x$ is given by (see Appendix~\ref{app:FluxConvention})
+Then it can be shown that the noise correlation coefficient between $\Phi_{\tilde{z}}$ and $\Phi_x$ is given by (see Supplementary Note 1)

-Therefore, for negligible $c_{zx}$, as would be the case if noise purely comes from uniformly distributed spins on the metal surface, $c_{\tilde{z}x}$ would be negative given a positive junction asymmetry $d$.
+where $c_{zx}$ is the dimensionless correlation between $\Phi_z$ and $\Phi_x$ flux noise.
+Therefore, for negligible noise correlation $c_{zx}$ between the $Z$- and $X$- loops, as would be the case if noise purely comes from uniformly distributed spins on the metal surface, the correlation coeffcient $c_{\tilde{z}x}$, between the effective $Z$-loop and $X$-loop would be negative given a positive junction asymmetry $d$.
 In other words, the effect of junction asymmetry in the device is to shift the point of maximum dephasing time to the right of the symmetry point, which is the opposite of what is observed experimentally.
 We note that this apparent offset should not be confused with the fitted correlation $c_{zx}$, as the fitting uses numerically extracted frequency sensitivity to $\Phi_z$ and $\Phi_x$, which implicitly contains information about the asymmetry.